Skip To Main Content

 Kate Hope

-College Board announced that Magnolia High School has once again been named to the Advanced Placement® Program (AP®) School Honor Roll, earning silver distinction.
+College Board announced that Magnolia High and Magnolia West have once again been named to the Advanced Placement® Program (AP®) School Honor Roll.

 The AP® School Honor Roll recognizes schools whose AP programs are delivering results for students while broadening access.
 Schools can earn this recognition annually based on criteria that reflect a commitment to increasing college-going culture, providing opportunities for students to earn college credit, and maximizing college readiness.